seanox/aspect-js/manuals/introduction.md

 changes or, more precisely, when a changed value has been set final in the data object, which can be relevant when using getters and setters.

-Reactive works permanently recursively on all object levels and also on the objects which are added later as values.
-Even if these objects do not explicitly use Reactive, new instances are created for the referenced objects.
-Initiating objects and reactive models are logically decoupled and are synchronized bidirectionally.
-In contrast, views and reactive models, like models internally, use proxies that behave and can be used like the initiating originals.
-However, proxies are separate instances that are compatible but not identical to the initiating object.
-This logical separation is necessary so that the renderer can generate appropriate notifications when data changes and thus update the consumers in the view.

 [Learn more](reactive.md)

 ## API Extensions